Info: 612-626-3333; fax: 612-624-8941

 One room occupied by 2 residents.
 A common bathroom is shared by approximately 13 residents.
 The average square footage is 174.
 The contract length is fall/spring.
 There are approximately 78 doubles in Pioneer.

 One room shared by 3 residents.
 A common bathroom is shared by approximately 13 residents.
 The average square footage is 250.
 The contract length is fall/spring.
 There are approximately 14 triples in Pioneer.

-Two bedrooms and one common room shared by 2 residents.
+One or two bedrooms and one common room shared by 2 residents.
 A common bathroom is shared by approximately 13 residents.
 The average square footage is 326.
 The contract length is fall/spring.
 There are approximately 32 2-person suites in Pioneer.

-Two bedrooms and one common room shared by 4 residents.
+One or two bedrooms and one common room shared by 4 residents.
 A common bathroom is shared by approximately 13 residents.
 The average square footage is 355.
 The contract length is fall/spring.
 There are approximately 72 4-person suites in Pioneer.